TCP offload engine: Large send offload

 Some network cards implement TSO generically enough that it can be used for offloading fragmentation of other transport layer protocols, or for doing IP fragmentation for protocols that don't support fragmentation by themselves, such as UDP.

+UDP fragmentation offload

+UDP fragmentation offload (UFO) can offload UDP datagram tasks to the network interface controller.

 Support in Linux

 Unlike other operating systems, such as FreeBSD, the Linux kernel does not include support for TOE (not to be confused with other types of network offload).
 While there are patches from the hardware manufacturers such as Chelsio or Qlogic that add TOE support, the Linux kernel developers are opposed to this technology for several reasons: